andrew/ultimate-awesome/README.md

 - [practice-mysql-programming-courses](https://github.com/labex-labs/practice-mysql-programming-courses) - MySQL Programming Courses | This repo collects 1 of programming courses for MySQL.
 MySQL is a popular relational database management system.
 This Skill Tree provides a comprehensive learning path for mastering MySQL.
 Ideal for database beginners, it offers a structured roadmap to understand SQL, .
 - [practice-numpy-programming-courses](https://github.com/labex-labs/practice-numpy-programming-courses) - NumPy Programming Courses | This repo collects 4 of programming courses for NumPy.
 NumPy is fundamental to scientific computing in Python.
 This Skill Tree presents a systematic approach to learning NumPy.
 Perfect for data science beginners, it offers a structured roadmap to understand array opera.
 - [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured ro.
-- [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
-OpenCV is a library of programming functions mainly aimed at real-time computer vision.
-Originally developed by Intel, it was later supported by Willow Garage then Itseez.
-The library is cross-pl.
 - [practice-pandas-programming-courses](https://github.com/labex-labs/practice-pandas-programming-courses) - Pandas Programming Courses | This repo collects 4 of programming courses for Pandas.
 Pandas is essential for data manipulation and analysis in Python.
 This Skill Tree provides a comprehensive learning path for mastering Pandas.
 Ideal for data science beginners, it offers a clear roadmap to unders.
 - [practice-python-programming-courses](https://github.com/labex-labs/practice-python-programming-courses) - Python Programming Courses | This repo collects 7 of programming courses for Python.
 Python is a versatile, high-level programming language.
 This Skill Tree presents a systematic approach to learning Python.
 Ideal for programming beginners, it provides a structured roadmap to understand Python sy.
 - [practice-react-programming-courses](https://github.com/labex-labs/practice-react-programming-courses) - React Programming Courses | This repo collects 3 of programming courses for React.
 React is a popular library for building user interfaces.
 This Skill Tree presents a systematic approach to learning React.
 Designed for web development beginners, it provides a structured roadmap to understand comp.